QumulusTechnology/platform-demo/README.md

     export KUBECONFIG=${directory}

-Alternatively, you can set the terraform variable `update_kube_config` to `true` in your `terraform.tfvars` file and it will add any OpenStack clusters you have access to, to your `~/.kube/config` file automatically.
+Alternatively, you can set the terraform variable `update_kube_config` to `true` in your `terraform.tfvars` file, (this now defaults to `true`) and it will add any OpenStack clusters you have access to, to your `~/.kube/config` file automatically.
 You will need the `openstack cli`, `kubectl` and `yq` installed for this to work.
 Refer to the helpdesk article above on how to install these tools.

 ## ArgoCD